pyflosic/pyflosic/examples/linear_scaling/README.md

 * FODs are optimized for spin up/down separately
   * trajectory for spin up:   optout_0.xyz
   * trajectory for spin down: optout_1.xyz
-* In the OPT_FRMORB.log not the total SIC corrected energy is given, but the SIC energy itself is monitored
+* In the OPT_FRMORB.log the SIC energy itself is monitored and not the total SIC corrected energy.

 This calculation might take several minutes (5 - 10 mins depending on your local machine).